[US] Overtime guidelines

 Nevada

-• If the employee makes less than one and one-half times the minimum wage per hour, the employee must receive the overtime rate if more than 8 hours are worked in a 24 hour period (unless the employee agreed to work four, 10-hour shifts).
+If an employee earns less than 1.5 times the minimum wage, they must be paid overtime if they work more than 8 hours in a 24-hour period, unless they’ve agreed to work four 10-hour days.

-• Otherwise, overtime is owed if the employee work more than 40 hours in a workweek.
+Otherwise, overtime is required only after 40 hours worked in a workweek.

 New Jersey